-While each house has its own unique feel and traditions, they all share a strong sense of family and welcome new pupils with open arms.
+We have seven senior boarding houses, four boys' and three girls' houses, plus a dedicated house for our Prep School.
+Each house has its own unique feel and traditions, but all share a strong sense of family and welcome new pupils with open arms.
 Day and boarding pupils are assigned to houses together and are equally encouraged to get involved in all aspects of school life.

 In charge of each house is a Housemaster or Housemistress who lives in-house with their family and is responsible for the wellbeing and safety of all members of the house.

 They are supported by a Matron, who supervises the day-to-day running of the house (including the cleaning and laundry) and makes sure everyone is happy and healthy.

 House tutors support pupils with the academic side of school life including monitoring progress, providing support where needed and challenging every pupil to achieve their best.

 Each house also has a domestic team who make sure bedrooms are tidy, bedding and clothes are washed regularly and the communal areas are kept in order.
 They are hugely supportive of the pupils and take a genuine interest in their wellbeing and achievements.

 Our boarding houses are designed with comfort and safety in mind.
 They are spaces where pupils can unwind, relax with friends and focus on their studies.